tkenning/dev.na.bambora.com/source/docs/guides/apple_pay/index.md

 ### Issue Payment Token

-This sample outlines how to handle the payment token once the payment request has been successfully authorised. to send the generated token to the server.
+This sample outlines how to handle the payment token once the payment request has been successfully authorised.
+To send the generated token to the server, execute the following request.

 ```swift
 // Executes a process payment request on the Mobile Payments Demo Server